Hydrating For The Season

 The seasons have changed and those hot, summer days can cause you to sweat.
 A lot.
-Through sweating you wind up losing valuable hydration.
-While it’s important to make sure that you drink enough to stay well hydrated don’t forget to look at what you’re eating.
-Many of the foods that are in season have a high water content and can help keep you hydrated.
+Through sweating, you wind up losing valuable hydration.
+While it's important to make sure that you drink enough to stay well hydrated don't forget to also look at what you're eating.
+Many of the foods that are in season at the time of year have high water content and therefore can help keep you hydrated.

 Before we talk about hydrating foods let's look at how much fluid you should be taking in.
 This formula is based on an average person who is not exerting themselves to a high level.
 This is a very rough estimation of required hydration.
 Start with your body weight, divide it in half, and convert those ounces to cups.
 As an example:

 This number then needs to be further modified depending on whether you are living in an extreme temperature location, if you are exercising and how much, if you are pregnant or nursing, and/or how much of your hydration may be coming from food.